MHAme Support Groups

-How much does it cost to attend an MHAme support circle?
+How much does it cost to attend an MHAme support group?

 Nothing- our circles are open to all mothers and free of charge.

-Do I need to sign up in advance for an MHAme support circle?
+Why do I need to sign up in advance for an MHAme support group?

 Our facilitators are not licensed therapists- we are here for peer support only.
-If anyone is in need of additional professional support, our role is to provide that person with resources for additional help before leaving the circle.
+If anyone is in need of additional professional support, our role is to provide that person with resources for additional help before leaving the group session.

-Can I bring my baby to a support circle?
+Can I bring my baby to a support group?